IDEA4RC/idea4rc-helm-capsule/README.md

 - FHIR server
 - OMOP Instance
 - OHDSI API & dependencies
-- ETL instance
+- FHIR ETL instance
 - Data Extraction instance
 - Capsule Workbench
+- A MariaDB instance called IdeaDB
-- Internal Reverse Proxy for Web Applications
+- Internal Reverse Proxy for internal Web Applications that don't play nice with the ISTIO Virtual Services
+- Additional environment config such as ISTIO's, a storageclass, etc.

 ## Requirements
 In order to deploy this instance, the following will be required: